 As a type of fingerprint of the sound recorded on the disc, these grooves are really sound waves imprinted on the vinyl substrate.
-The way that sound waves behave as they travel through the air and create the music that we hear is determined by these grooves.

 A small sapphire or diamond is placed at the needle-like head of the stylus.
 The electromagnetic cartridge, which includes a piezoelectric crystal or electrical coils and a magnet, is at the end of a light metal bar to which the needle is attached.

-When a record is played, the stylus travels through the tridimensional grooves of the disc as the record rotates.
 The metal bar communicates these minuscule bounces from the stylus' crystal tip to the cartridge by causing it to vibrate in time with the grooves.

 Every time the metal bar moves, it presses on the crystal, creating an electrical signal that is sent to the amplifier.
 The sounds you hear via the speakers are then produced by the amplifier.